ESG

 Scholarship Support Book/Material Support

-• Eight elementary schools in the North Jeolla region
+• Four elementary schools in the North Jeolla region

 • Support for books/materials and environmental improvements